+7.4.c Specialized oftwares

-7.4.4 PathXL software provides virtual microscopic teaching in histology, anatomic pathology and hematology.
+- PathXL software provides virtual microscopic teaching in histology, anatomic pathology and hematology. - LAMS a web-based software that supports in class, blended and online student-centered activities.

 8 PARTNERSHIPS AND COLLABORATIONS

 MBRU has a number of collaborative agreements and partnerships with educational, research and service institutions both within and outside the UAE.
 Such partnerships aim at enhancing the quality of MBRU's educational programs, widening the university network and expanding the university outreach.